sfilippone/psblas3/test/computational_routines/README.md

 ## Developer Notes
 In order to keep compliant the excecution of the bash script used to automate the teest excecution, remember to create a new directory to put new tests and to use the name convention of psb_test_ signature for utilities functions and psb_kernel_test for tests used for new routines.

-## TODO
-- Finish the directories description
-- Check memory occupancy of parallel/ serial/ and vectors/ directories (Maybe not the best way for lots of rputines?)

 ## References
 <a id="testing">[1].</a> Higham, Nicholas J. Testing linear algebra software.
 Springer US, 1997